Tether (cryptocurrency): Security and liquidity

-Questions about dollar reserves
+Reserves and financial reporting

-In September 2017, Tether published a memorandum from a public accounting firm that Tether Limited claimed showed that tethers were fully backed by United States dollars; however, according to The New York Times, independent attorney Lewis Cohen stated the document, because of the careful way it was phrased, does not prove that the Tether coins are backed by dollars.
+In September 2017, Tether published a memorandum from a public accounting firm that Tether Limited showed that tethers were fully backed by United States dollars; however, according to The New York Times, independent attorney Lewis Cohen stated the document, because of the careful way it was phrased, does not prove that the Tether coins are backed by dollars.
 The documents also fail to ascertain whether the balances in question are otherwise encumbered.
 The accounting firm specifically stated: "This information is intended solely to assist the management of Tether Limited ... and is not intended to be, and should not be, used or relied upon by any other party."

-Tether has failed to present audits showing that the amount of tethers outstanding are backed one-to-one by United States dollars on deposit despite repeated claims that they would.
+Tether has not publicly presented audits showing that the amount of tethers outstanding are backed one-to-one by United States dollars on deposit despite repeated claims that they would.
 A June 2018 attempt at an audit was posted on their website in June 2018 which showed a report by the law firm Freeh, Sporkin & Sullivan LLP (FSS), which appeared to confirm that dollars fully backed the issued tethers; however, FSS stated that "FSS is not an accounting firm and did not perform the above review and confirmations using Generally Accepted Accounting Principles", and added: "The above confirmation of bank and tether balances should not be construed as the results of an audit and were not conducted in accordance with Generally Accepted Auditing Standards."
 Stuart Hoegner, Tether's general counsel said "the bottom line is an audit cannot be obtained.
 The big four firms are anathema to that level of risk.
 We've gone for what we think is the next best thing."

 At the end of 2023, Tether reported holding $63 billion of U.S. Treasuries, $3.5 billion of precious metals, $2.8 billion of bitcoin, $3.8 billion of other investments, and $4.8 billion of secured loans in its reserves.
 In January 2024, Cantor Fitzgerald's CEO Howard Lutnick said his firm reviewed Tether's assets and confirmed Tether held assets of approximately $86 billion to back $83 billion of its stablecoin.
 The majority of Tether's reserves held in cash and cash equivalents are U.S. T-Bills, accounting for $72.6 billion.
 In Tether's attestation of the second quarter of 2024, it reported that it held nearly $98 billion in U.S. Treasuries.
 If Tether were a country, it would be the 18th largest holder of U.S. debt among nations.

+In March 2026, KPMG announced that it would conduct Tether's first full financial audit.
+In August 2026, Tether stated that KPMG US had completed the audit and issued an unqualified opinion on its financial statements under U.S. generally accepted accounting principles.
+Tether did not publicly release the audit report.